Join our network. Make change happen.

 From Brown to Green: SUSTAINABLE BUILDINGS IN LEGACY CITIES

 The research examines the installation of sustainable (green) property development, typified by Leadership in Energy and Environmental Design (LEED) certification in legacy cities in comparison to non-legacy cities.
+According to

 Policy Group(s):